 Photo credit Stephanie Ganz

 Low on dinner ideas?
 Break out that box of matzah sitting in your pantry.

-We all have that one box of Passover matzah that never made it to Seder and ended up languishing in the back of our pantries.
+We all have that one box of Passover matzah that never made it to seder and ended up languishing in the back of our pantries.
 Each time we move aside a jar of pasta sauce, we notice it and feel a tinge of regret.
 We know we won’t use it for next year’s seder, but somehow we’re still not willing to throw it away.

 I’ve got a life hack for that forlorn box of under seasoned carbs — use it!
 That’s right, you can still rock that Passover matzah even in high summer (or fall or winter, for that matter).
 My 4-year-old daughter, Hazel, is a matzah devotee.
 Specifically, she loves matzah brei for breakfast, which she requests year-round, at least once a week.

 To keep up with her matzah brei habit, I’ve started riffing with seasonal ingredients.
 My basic formula is the same no matter what time of year: find the best produce of the season, sauté it with shallots or garlic in a little olive oil and butter, then add my matzah-egg mixture.
-It never takes more than ten minutes (and these are pre-coffee minutes, so that’s saying something).
+It never takes more than 10 minutes (and these are pre-coffee minutes, so that’s saying something).
 The base of this recipe is a great canvas for the best of what’s around right now.

+Photo credit Stephanie Ganz